themaikimo/digital-garden-jekyll-template/_notes/your first note.md

 Non-latin languages are supported too: [[안녕하세요]].

 Dashes and underscores in file names are supported, and may be omitted in the bracket link syntax.
-As an example, the `your-first-note.md` file can be linked to with [[your first note]] or [[your-first-note]], or even [[yOuR-FiRsT Note]].
+As an example, the `your-first-note.md` file can be linked to with [[your first note]] or [[your first note]], or even [[yOuR-FiRsT Note]].

 In all cases, if the double-bracket link does not point to a valid note, the double brackets will still be shown, like this: [[there is no note that matches this link]].